-But there's something else lurking here, which has surfaced within the regulatory debate in the United States.
-North America has the IDDD code of "+1", implying that under ENUM there is a single DNS domain for ENUM, namely "1.e164.arpa".
+And even at a national level ENUM presents grist for the regulatory mill.
+Within each country code there is a single DNS domain for this ENUM mapping.
 Single domains imply single operators, and single operators imply a non-competitive monopoly service regime.
-There has a call for multiple e164 DNS root locations for North America, allowing for two or more competing service operators using different DNS hierarchies to locate their ENUM services.
+There has been a call for multiple e164 DNS root locations in some regimes, allowing for two or more competing service operators using different DNS hierarchies to locate their ENUM services.
 On the one side there is the view that such attempts to create multiple partially populated ENUM name hierarchies to support create competitive service provision in ENUM-based services are no more than an incitement to chaos.
 This chaos would, in turn, seriously hamper the uptake of ENUM services.
-On the other hand the competitive provision proponents of multiple DNS root domains for the "+1" IDDD code argue that a government-sanction monopoly is still a monopoly, and this monopoly situation will likely lead to high service prices for ENUM services.
+On the other hand the competitive provision proponents of multiple DNS root domains argue that a government-sanctioned monopoly is still a monopoly, and this monopoly situation will likely lead to high service prices for ENUM services.
+This escalated pricing structure would, in turn, seriously hamper the uptake of ENUM services.

+Of course ENUM could be more that just mapping outbound phone calls through the Internet.
+Generalized mapping services, such as ENUM, allow one set of identifiers to map into a range of other identifiers.
 The proponents of ENUM envisage a single telephone number as being an alias not only for your internet phone service, but also instant messaging, email, your web page and any other service location point.
-One identifier is all that would be required to reach you, using a service point of your choice.
+One identifier, a phone number, is all that would be required to reach you, using a service point of your choice.
 No more business cards cluttered with phone numbers, fax numbers, mobile numbers, email addresses, web addresses, and instant messaging handles.
 All we need is just one ENUM address, or just one number, for all these services.